 Gravity-Defying Design: The Engineering of Lautner’s Chemosphere

-The Chemosphere (1960) is often cited as the most modern home in the world, but its true genius lies beneath the floorboards.
-While most hillside construction in Los Angeles depends on extensive piling systems to "stitch" the house to the slope, John Lautner took a radically different approach.
+The Chemosphere (1960) is often cited as the "most modern home in the world," but its true genius lies beneath the floorboards.
+While most hillside construction in Los Angeles depends on extensive piling systems to "stitch" the house to the slope,

 The Single-Point Foundation

-As seen in the technical section drawing, the house sits atop a single 5-foot-wide concrete column.
-This pedestal is anchored into a massive, buried concrete base that essentially acts as a "counterweight" to the 2,200-square-foot octagon above.
+As seen in the technical section drawings, the house sits atop a single 5-foot-wide hollow concrete column.
+This pedestal is anchored into a massive, buried concrete base that acts as a counterweight to the 2,200-square-foot octagon above.

 Comments